Portland Water Bureau

 The Portland Water Bureau serves water to almost a million people in the Portland area.
 Portland’s water system includes two great water sources, 53 tanks and reservoirs, and 2,200 miles of pipes.
 With 600 employees working on everything from water treatment to customer service, the Water Bureau is committed to serving excellent water every minute of every day.

 Since 2017, the Portland Water Bureau has detected low levels of Cryptosporidium from routine monitoring of source water.
 The Portland Water Bureau received results from ongoing monitoring from the Bull Run Watershed intake for Cryptosporidium, a potentially disease-causing microorganism.
-In the 50 liters sampled on November 3 and November 5, one Cryptosporidium oocyst was detected in the 50 liters collected on November 5.
-Cryptosporidium was not detected on November 3.
-Prior to this detection, Cryptosporidium was last detected from the Bull Run Watershed intake on May 8, 2024.
+In the 50 liters sampled each day from March 2 to March 5, one Cryptosporidium oocyst was detected in the sample collected on March 2 and two Cryptosporidium oocysts were detected in the sample collected on March 3.
+Cryptosporidium was not detected in the samples collected on March 4 or March 5.
+Prior to these detections, Cryptosporidium was last detected from the Bull Run Watershed intake on February 26, 2025.

 Exposure to Cryptosporidium can cause cryptosporidiosis, a serious illness.
 Symptoms can include diarrhea, vomiting, fever and stomach pain.
 People with healthy immune systems recover without medical treatment.
 According to the Centers for Disease Control and Prevention (CDC), people with severely weakened immune systems are at risk for more serious disease.
 Symptoms may be more severe and could lead to serious or life-threatening illness.
 Examples of people with weakened immune systems include those with AIDS, those with inherited diseases that affect the immune system, and cancer and transplant patients who are taking certain immunosuppressive drugs.